Hanasaku Iroha: Reception

+Impact

-Yuwaku Bonbori Festival
+Creation of Yuwaku Bonbori Festival

 Hanasaku Iroha also had the effect of attracting fans of the show to visit the Yuwaku Onsen in Kanazawa, Ishikawa, the inspiration for the show's setting.
 Increased general interest culminates in the Yuwaku Bonbori Festival, held yearly around October.
 In the anime, the preparation and celebration of the fictional Bonbori Festival was a major plot point.
 In 2011, shortly after the show finished airing, the town of Yuwaku decided to bring this Festival into reality where there had previously been no equivalent celebration.
 In addition to typical Japanese festival attractions, the organizers also included a procession of participants carrying paper bonbori lanterns and a burning of ema plaques with participants' wishes written on them, both of which are distinguishing characteristics of the festival as shown in the anime.

 During the festival, the town's inns are sold out and attendees number over 15,000 for more recent iterations.
 Originally, the festival was organized by individuals associated with P.A.
 Works.
 More recently, the town has attempted to broaden the appeal of the festival to beyond anime fans, including by inviting traditional musicians.

+Response to Noto earthquake

+Infinite's YouTube channel streamed all episodes of the series as part of a charity work on January 12, 2024, with proceeds from it to be used for recovery in Ishikawa Prefecture following the earthquake that struck the prefecture on New Year's Day.